The evening cycle arrived. Not natural.

 "If Mom hadn't pulled me back…"

 The memory flickered.
+Warm hands.
+A voice.
+Gone again.

 "…I would've died long ago."

-The air pressed in.
+Silence.
+The air pressed in, cold and measured.

 Shura exhaled slowly.